Overview

 How to refer:

-Employee and Family Assistance Program (EFAP) – Homewood Health:
+Employee and Family Assistance Program (EFAP) – Telus Health:

 “You seem to be very upset.
 I am concerned about you and want to ensure you get some help.” |